 f(x)= x3 +4x2-3x +10 and g(x) = x+4

-Step:2 – We get first term of quotient by dividing the first term of dividend (i.e x3 ) with first term of divisor (i.e x)
+Step:2 – We get the first term of the quotient by dividing the first term of the dividend (i.e x3 ) with the first term of the divisor (i.e x)

-Step:3 – Now the first term of quotient x2 multiplying the divisor g(x) and that term subtract from dividend
+Step:3 – Now the first term of quotient x2 multiplying the divisor g(x) and that term subtracted from the dividend

 x2 (x +4) = x3 +4x2